University of Greenwich

-The University of Greenwich is a public university located in London and Kent, United Kingdom.
-Previous names include Woolwich Polytechnic and Thames Polytechnic.
+The University of Greenwich (formerly Woolwich Polytechnic and Thames Polytechnic) is an academic division within the London and South East University Group (LASE) in Greenwich, England.
+It was an independent university from 1992 to 2026, when it merged with the University of Kent to form LASE.
+Following the merger, Greenwich continues to operate, including recruiting students, teaching and granting degrees, under its own branding as the University of Greenwich (now formally a trading name of LASE).

-The university's main campus is at the Old Royal Naval College, which along with its Avery Hill campus, is located in the Royal Borough of Greenwich.
+The university's main campus is at the Old Royal Naval College, which, along with its Avery Hill campus, is located in the Royal Borough of Greenwich.
 Greenwich also has a campus in Medway, Kent, as part of a shared campus.
 The university's range of subjects includes architecture, business, computing, mathematics, education, engineering, humanities, maritime studies, natural sciences, pharmacy and social sciences.